“India runs on Chai”, says Amuleek Singh, Founder and CEO of Chai Point

 Chai Point Mobile App

-In order to meet the consumer’s ease and satisfaction Chai Point has developed a Mobile App where customers can place their orders in the nearby outlets.
+In order to meet the consumer’s ease and satisfaction, Chai Point has developed a mobile-based application by which customers can place their orders in the nearby outlets.
 Through this app, customers receive an advantage of discounts and freebies.
 Through the mobile app, the customers or users can have access to the required information of the products available at Chai Point.

 Team of Chai Point

 - Sandesh – COO (Chief Operating Officer)

 - Yaduvir Singh – Head of Supply Chain